prachitgupta/quadrotor_applet/README.md

     ```

 2.  **Install the required Julia packages:**
-    Open a Julia REPL in the project directory and run the following commands:
+    Open a Julia REPL (command : **julia** in your command prpompt") in the project directory and run the following commands:
     ```julia
     using Pkg
     Pkg.activate(".")